 Disclosure:

 Some of our pages contain affiliate links.
 Anderson’s Nutrition may receive a commission at no extra cost to you.
-We only promote products that we have used and verified, and recommend to our clients and friends.
+Meanwhile we only promote products that we have used and verified, and recommend to our clients and friends.
 As an Amazon Associate, we earn from qualifying purchases.
 Anderson’s Nutrition is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.